xlladdins/xll/docs/Excel4MacrosH-P.md

     > uses the contents of the first row (or column) as the first data
     > series in the chart.

-Replace    is a logical value corresponding to the Replace Existing Categories check box in the Paste Special dialog box.
+Replace&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Replace Existing Categories check box in the Paste Special dialog box.

   - > If replace is TRUE, Microsoft Excel selects the check box and
     > applies categories while replacing existing categories with